johanberntsson/ozmoo/documentation/manual/manual.md

 Smooth scrolling is automatically activated at program startup if the support was included.
 While playing the game, the user can disable smooth scrolling with Ctrl-0 ..
 Ctrl-8, and re-enable smooth scrolling with Ctrl-9.

 # Miscellaneous options

+## Option -df:n

+-df:n provides additional control to the ZIP build mode.
+ZIP mode creates a folder, adding the game binary and the zcode story file to it, and then compressing the folder into the final zip archive. -df controls what will happen with this temporary folder.
+The accepted values are 0 (create zip archive and keep the folder), 1 (delete the folder if zip archive created successfully) and f ('force'/always delete the folder).
+The default is 0.

 ## Option -sp:n